-Bitcoin was created as a direct result of the global financial crisis and the failure of fractional reserve banking in the global economy.
+Bitcoin was created as a direct result of the global financial problems and the failure of fractional reserve banking in the global economy.
 Satoshi Nakamoto, the creator of Bitcoin, believed that Bitcoin was the perfect system for peer-to-peer electronic cash.
 The idea of Bitcoin is to transfer value anywhere in the world without a centralized entity.

-On the other hand, Ethereum was created as a direct result of Bitcoin’s limitation.
+On the other hand, Ethereum was created as a direct result of Bitcoin’s limitations.
 Vitalik Buterin was a big enthusiast of Bitcoin but he quickly realized that Bitcoin had a big limitation in its mechanism.
 Vitalik Buterin believed that it would be better if a cryptocurrency can also be used as a decentralized supercomputer to build decentralized apps (DApps).
-That’s why he wrote the white paper of Ethereum – to create a decentralized supercomputer by using the technology of the blockchain.
+That’s why he wrote the white paper on Ethereum – to create a decentralized supercomputer by using the technology of the blockchain.

 So, the use case is different due to historical differences.
 Bitcoin is used as a borderless currency and a hedge against fiat currencies.
 Ethereum is used to create DApps.
 Technically, of course, you can also see Ethereum as another perfect store of value.
 However, the narrative around Ethereum is still the same; it’s to empower DApps all around the world.

 Smart Contracts And Consensus Algorithm